kofrasa/adaka/README.md

 }
 ```

-## MongoDB Query Support
+## MongoDB Query and Update Support

-This package uses the [mingo](https://npmjs.com/package/mingo) library for MongoDB query support and loads all supported `query`, `projection`, and `expression` operators.
+This package uses the [mingo](https://npmjs.com/package/mingo) library for MongoDB query language support and loads all supported `query`, `projection`, `expression`, and `update` operators.
 Refer to the [readme](https://www.npmjs.com/package/mingo) page for more information.

 ## TODO